mounirbadlis/licenceprject/README.md

-This is project of end of study, we talking about telehealth domain. in this project we have four types of users admin, doctor, pharmacist and patient, and each one of them can do a several functions. the admin can:
+This is project of end of study, we talking about telehealth domain. in this project we have four types of users admin, doctor, pharmacist and patient, and each one of them can do a several functions.
+--the admin can:
 - manage doctors accounts(add a new doctor, modify informations, remove a doctor).
 - manage pharmacists accounts(add a new pharmacist, modify informations, remove a pharmacist).
-- manage patients accounts(modify informations, remove a patient). the doctor can:
+- manage patients accounts(modify informations, remove a patient).
+--the doctor can:
 - add a new patient if not exist.
 - create a medical record for patient.
 - create a new prescription for patient.